dcavar/dcavar.github.io/README.md

 **teaching:**
-- no courses in Fall 2021 till Spring 2023
+- no teaching from Summer 2021 till Fall 2023

 ## Links

-**[research lab](https://nlp-lab.org/)**: see public calendar for meeting times during 2021 (contact me, if you would like to join the Teams team)
+**[research lab](https://nlp-lab.org/)**: see public calendar for meeting times during 2023 (contact me, if you would like to join the Teams team)
 - Temporal and Event Logic using Graphs and Graph Neural Networks, Reasoning.
 - [Quantum NLP - Computing and Algorithms](https://github.com/dcavar/q) ([Project Q](https://github.com/dcavar/q)) (via Slack group).